restackio/starter-mage/README.md

-# Mage Starter repository by Restack
+# Mage starter repository by Restack

 This is the Mage repository by Restack to get you started for generating preview environments from a custom mage image with the Restack Github application.